-Where to stay in Huelva
+Places to visit in Huelva City

-One of the places that I did not want to miss during my visit to Huelva was Muelle del Tinto (pier).
+One of the places that I did not want to miss during my visit to Huelva was Muelle del Tinto.
 It was built between 1874 and 1876 to load minerals extracted from the Riotinto Mines.
 It has a total length of 1,165 meters, of which 500 are located on the Odiel River and the rest on land.

-One of the most popular places in Huelva visited by people, wanting to go out for a drink, is Plaza de las Monjas (Monjas Square), located in the heart of the historic centre.
-It usually very lively as it houses numerous bars and restaurants.
+One of the most popular places in Huelva City visited by people wanting to go out for a drink, is Plaza de las Monjas (Monjas Square), located in the heart of the historic centre.
+It is usually very lively as it houses numerous bars and restaurants.
 Inside you can find a monument of Christopher Columbus.